filiplindau/dispersion_calculator/readme.md

 ### Synopsis
-Calculation of linear dispersion through materials.
-The materials are specified with their
+Calculation of linear dispersion of short laser pulses through transparent materials.
+The materials are specified with their Sellmeier coefficients and stored in a dictionary.
-    Sellmeier coefficients and stored in a dictionary.
-At creation an internal set of materials is generated (air, fused silica (fs), bbo, sapphire, MgF2) and a materials directory (./materials) is scanned for XML files for additional materials.
+At creation an internal set of materials is generated (air, fused silica (fs), bbo, sapphire, MgF2) and a materials directory (./materials)
+    is scanned for XML files for additional materials.
     The XML files contain a sellmeier element and a list of tags A, B, and C with the coefficients.